Last updated: May 6, 2026

 Free online classes for seniors and how they compare with local options

 If you are home-based or far from town, start online.
-Georgia’s best truly free online option is USG FreeCampus.
-Georgia libraries also give remote access to online resources through PINES, GALILEO, Mango Languages, and more.
+Georgia’s best statewide free online option is USG FreeCampus.
+Georgia libraries also give remote access to online resources through PINES, GALILEO, Mango Languages, and other tools.

 But if you are new to technology, start in person first.
 A library or senior-center class is usually better when you need help with passwords, email, Wi-Fi, phones, tablets, or scam spotting.
-Many seniors do best with a blended path: first get local hands-on help, then move to self-paced online learning once the basics feel easier.
+Many seniors do best with a blended path: get local hands-on help first, then move to self-paced online learning once the basics feel easier.

 Free computer classes, smartphone classes, and digital-skills help for seniors